- GOLD IRA

 If you want a lower-risk experience, I recommend choosing a top-rated gold IRA company that handles the process from end to end.
 This way, you can rest assured that your holdings are compliant with IRS regulations.
 Note: we strongly recommend that do your due diligence and call a few different companies before making an investment decision.
 Also, speak to your financial advisor before investing in any asset class.

-Home storage is a GREY AREA.
+Recent court cases have found that IRAs do not qualify for home storage.
 Proceed with extreme caution if you plan to take this route.
-If you decide to choose home storage for your Gold IRA, make sure you ask the company all the details and legalities involved in such a decision.
-We recommend a safe depository, either in the US or offshore, as it's generally safer.
-Choose offshore storage such as Cayman Islands, Canada or Singapore if you want your gold out of the US government's reach (multiple companies offer offshore storage).
-However, home storage is NOT a recommended option here at Gold IRA Guide.
-It can put you in big legal trouble with the IRS if they find out, and there's also the risk of theft and loss.
+If you decide to choose home storage for your gold IRA, make sure you ask the company for all the details and legalities involved in such a decision.
+We recommend a safe depository, either in the US or offshore.
+Doing otherwise can put you in big legal trouble with the IRS if they find out, and there's also the risk of theft and loss.
 Depositories are insured against all these risks.

-It's marketing 101.
-All businesses in the world want to lure you in by giving you a freebie.
 Just like in any industry, companies want to get your contact information so they can have you in their database and be able to contact you.
 This space is no different than any other industry.
-However, requesting a Gold IRA kit from a company is something you should do before investing any sum of money with them or doing any rollover.
-The kits are usually 100% free and no obligation, so you don't risk much.
-Sure, they can email you and call you but you can opt-out of emails and tell their brokers to stop calling you after the first phone call if you aren't interested.
+However, you should request a gold IRA kit before investing any sum of money with them or doing any rollover.
+The kits are usually 100% free and have no obligation, so you don't risk much.
+Sure, they can email you and call you, but you can opt out of emails and tell their brokers to stop calling you after the first phone call if you aren't interested.
 They won't be able to pester you after that.

 It depends on many factors.
 What do you care about most?
 Ratings?
 Storage options?
 Availability of other alternative investment options?
 Physical location?
 Customer support?
 Once you decide which factors matter the most to you, make a shortlist of a few companies that meet your criteria, and either give them a call, or request their free gold kits to learn more about their company and products.

-Amid global economic and geopolitical instability, now is the time to consider diversifying your IRA or 401k with precious metals, the only asset class to have consistently performed well in times of crisis.
+Amid global economic and geopolitical instability, now might be a good entry point for diversifying your IRA or 401k with precious metals, the only asset class to have consistently performed well in times of crisis.
 As always, we recommend that you do your due diligence and speak to your financial advisor before making any investment decision.